Ranked Progression: The Ladder and Leaderboards

 To move up a rank, you must win Classic games with Ranked Progression selected to complete the mosaic, and then one more in order to unlock the next mosaic.
 There is an in-game contract available for completing each mosaic, and for reaching Pro Rank, for the first time.

 Winning ranked games during a given season can unlock up to three different season-specific titles you can use in Gwent games.
 The first being unlocked at 25 wins, the second at 75 wins and the last unlocked at 150 wins.
+Reward Points can be gained by winning 10, 50 and 100 games.
 Seasonal reward trees may also reward you for playing Ranked games during a season.

 Playing Ranked games is very different to playing in Casual or in Arena mode.
 It is currently the only way to play Gwent competitively, so it should be assumed that players are trying much harder.
 Most players bring decks that are strong in Gwent’s current meta into Ranked games to give themselves the best chance of success – examples of these decks can always be found in Team Aretuza’s latest Meta Snapshot.